How to Remove File Extension in Python (6 Easy Ways)

 Ways to Get File Name Without Extension in Python

 Note that in the following codes, we are using the relative path for the filename.
-That’s why only file name is written instead of the whole path.
+That’s why only the file name is written instead of the whole path.
 These methods will work the same for the whole path as well.

-Method 2: Use Path from pathlib
+1st Method: Use Path from pathlib (Recommended)

 If your filenames contain spaces you can also remove spaces from the string (filename) before or after stripping the extension.